safinaARK/WGS-wrapper-scripts-in-Unix-R-and-Python/README.md

 - To configure the `PATH` for the current terminal session.

-4. It is consist of two steps <br>
+4. Commands to extract metadata, It consists of two steps <br>
 - Step 1 primarily involves identifying sample IDs by executing the following command:

 ```